Do Go On - 236 - The Forrest Fenn Treasure Hunt

 So he's not allowed to have people at the house anymore.

-He would go down and have a coffee with someone at the local bookshop to talk it out.
+He will go down and have a coffee with someone at the local bookshop to talk it out.

 And the second they get a bit too weird, he just leaves.